 - How much money am I expected to raise?As much as you possibly can …..however a minimum of £40

-- How do I get a sponsor form?This will be sent to you once your application form is received and approved.
+- How do I get a sponsor form?This will be sent to you once you entry form and payment has been comfirmed .

 - What’s the closing date for applications?31st May each year

 - What can I do to prepare for the walk?Don’t attempt to practice the full 40 miles.
 However walking the route in smaller sections is a definite advantage.
-Look on the website and try some of the leg warmer routes, join some of the training walks or simply strap your boots on and get out and walk as many reasonable distance walks as you can.
-Also don’t forget to attend the pre-walk meeting at The Royal Oak on the Friday evening the week before the walk.
+Look on the website and try some of the leg warmer routes or simply strap your boots on and get out and walk as many reasonable distance walks as you can.

 - How difficult is it?It is an extreme type event.
 Some find the walk easy…..others do not.
 The distance of 40 miles will always be difficult to some degree.
 DO NOT assume it is easy because “you are only walking after all”.
 Blisters could be your downfall along with “Chaffing”.
 See “Joe’s Top 5 Tips” to help you through the day.

 - How will I know where to go?You will be issued with a very detailed route description prior to the walk.
 You will need to print a copy off and bring it with you on walk day.
 When you check in for the event, you will be asked to show that you have an individual copy with you..